 Stay: bwah ha ha.
 You have to try to stay at the Madonna Inn in San Luis Obispo.
 It’s awesomely hilarious and fun.
 Every room is different, the bar/lounge is exceptionally gaudy, and the men’s restroom has a waterfall.
 If you want to keep it close to the coast though, Morrow Bay has some camping options and less expensive lodging choices.

-Continuing on our California coast road trip we head through Santa Maria (more wine!), Buellton (small town relaxation) and Las Cruces, which is where we find our next lighthouse at Point Conception.
+Continuing on our California coast road trip we head through the Santa Maria Valley (more wine!), Buellton (small town relaxation) and Las Cruces, which is where we find our next lighthouse at Point Conception.
 You cannot go in the old lighthouse, but you can trek to some great views of it.
+We recommend spending at least two days in the Santa Maria Valley region because there is so much to do, including lots of California agritourism, the adorable town of Guadalupe, and unlimited outdoor experiences.

 Fun in Santa Monica and Los Angeles